-Dr. Boomgaarden is a graduate of the Eastman School of Music and the University of Vienna, where he was a Fulbright Scholar.
-He also graduated from Harvard University’s Institute for Management and Leadership in Education.
-His teaching career has included positions at the Eastman School of Music, Ithaca College Conservatory of Music, St. Mary’s College in Maryland, the Institut für Musikwissenschaft at the University of Salzburg, Loyola University Maryland and Loyola University New Orleans.
-He served as chair of the music department at St. Mary’s College in Maryland, and later as assistant to the provost.
-At Loyola University Maryland, he was the assistant vice president for academic affairs and was primarily responsible for the creation of new academic programs, assessment and faculty development.
+Dr. Boomgaarden is a graduate of the Eastman School of Music and also studied at the University of Vienna, where he was a Fulbright Scholar.
+Dr. Boomgaarden also graduated from Harvard University’s Institute for Management and Leadership in Education, and has held teaching positions at the Eastman School of Music, Ithaca College Conservatory of Music, St. Mary’s College in Maryland, the Institut für Musikwissenschaft at the University of Salzburg, Loyola University Maryland and Loyola University New Orleans.